devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

       curl http://localhost:3000/api/docs
       ```

-## Initial pizza data

-When you start up the service for the first time it will initialize your database with all of the required tables and create a single administrative user with the following defaults:

-- **Name**: 常用名字
-- **Email**: a@jwt.com
-- **Password**: admin

-You can use these credentials to populate your database with information that makes the JWT Pizza interesting to use.
-The easiest way to do this is to use the commands found in the [populate.sh](./populate.sh) shell script.

 ## Keeping in sync

 To sync your fork, navigate to your account's fork of the `jwt-pizza-service` repository.
 It will display if your fork is out of date.
 Press the `Sync fork` button and confirm the action.